 These documents are found on the GrantConnect and Community Grants Hub websites.
 Any changes to grant documentation are published on both sites and addenda6 will be published on GrantConnect.
 By registering on this website, you will be automatically notified of any changes.
 GrantConnect is the authoritative source for grants information.

-You can only submit one application form for this grant opportunity.
+You and/or your organisation can only submit one project application form for this grant opportunity.
 If more than one application is submitted, the latest accepted application form will progress.

 To apply you must: